 Practice, Practice, Practice!

 As any creative will tell you, that you have to be ready to go when your opportunity comes knocking.
 This means that you need to stay in rude health with regards to your own skills.
 This means keeping that metaphorical pencil sharpened.
 Whether you are a writer that hasn’t had a commission in six months or an actor that hasn’t been on stage in a couple of years, you need to be ready to pounce on the job you are offered.
+The great thing about being a creative that is not in the limelight is that you have the chance to focus on your weaknesses, which isn’t necessarily something that people like to admit, but it also gives you the opportunity to branch out into other areas and flex your muscles.
+Whether it’s learning to rap or paint, there are endless resources in relation to free rap beats or painting classes online.
 Yes, in some respects, this means that you are never “off”, but that is the nature of being a creative.
 Jobs can be so few and far between, that we need to do other things to pay the bills, which means that your creativity can be sapped.
 So practice, develop, and learn new things in relation to your craft.